andrew/ultimate-awesome/README.md

 - [Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) - A curated list of language modeling researches for code and related datasets.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
+- [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
 - [awesome-remote-work](https://github.com/zenika-open-source/awesome-remote-work) - 😎 Awesome lists about remote work.
 - [awesome-directus](https://github.com/directus-community/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-3D-vision](https://github.com/Hardy-Uint/awesome-3D-vision) - 3D computer vision incuding SLAM，VSALM，Deep Learning，Structured light，Stereo，Three-dimensional reconstruction，Computer vision，Machine Learning and so on.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
+- [awesome-visionos](https://github.com/stevenpaulhoward/awesome-visionos) - 🥽 awesome Apple visionOS related content.
-- [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
+- [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
-- [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
+- [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.